varunuppala/ESINN/README.md

 We have three branches:
 1. Main
 2. Regression - Solving the problem using regression
-3. data - Using classification
+3. classification - Using classification

 ## Implementing Next Steps